 Unlike the rest of Chile, where street art is illegal or restricted, the Valparaiso government almost encourages this freedom.
 As a result, Valparaiso is a vibrant, colourful city offering some of the world’s best street art.

-Where to Find Street Art in Valparaiso
+Where to find street art in Valparaiso

 Street art in Valparaiso is seemingly everywhere.
 However, there are some more famous areas, as well as some that are generally considered safer than others.

 If you wander in the safer neighbourhoods of Cerro Concepción, Cerro Alegre, and Cerro Bellavista, you can easily tour Valparaiso street art on your own.
 However, if you want a bit of history and don’t want to miss some of the most famous pieces (we missed the piano steps), a dedicated street art or graffiti tour is the best option.

-Vibrant Staircases in Valparaiso
+Vibrant staircases in Valparaiso

 What really caught me in Valparaiso is the stair art.
 I have seen this style before, but always as a one-off.
 Being built on so many hills, Valparaiso is like San Francisco with staircases everywhere you turn.
 However, Valparaiso steps are painted, tiled, or otherwise decorated.

-Summing up the history of Valparaiso street art in a few sentences, I will start with Pablo Neruda.
+Any summary of the history of Valparaiso street art will start with Pablo Neruda.
 The Chilean poet brought mural artists to the city.
 Then, in 1973 under the military dictatorship of General Augusto Pinochet, street artists in Valparaiso were forced underground and risked “disappearing” if caught.

 Our city guide discussed the strong respect between creative people.
 She added that as street art and graffiti gained popularity, many homeowners found their homes tagged.

-More Street Art in Valparaiso
+More street art in Valparaiso

 Here are a few more of our favourite images:

-Tips for Searching for Valparaiso Street Art
+Tips for searching for Valparaiso street art

-- Take extra precautions if you are looking for street art in the Van Buren District or on Cerro Polanco.
+- Take extra safety precautions if you are looking for street art in the Van Buren District or on Cerro Polanco.